-Nearly all buyers will hire a professional home inspector to take a closer look at their new home before closing.
+Nearly all buyers will make a professional home condition inspection to take a closer look at their new home before closing.
 Here are some tips home inspection for seller.

 A home inspection covers several areas and systems within the house, but there are a few that actually worry buyers the most....
 Will the roof end up leaking?
 Is the wiring safe?
 What about the plumbing?
 These and others are the questions that the buyers looking at your home will seek professional help to answer.

 It is important to not wait until inspection day to assess the condition of your home and make necessary home repairs before you sell.
 Small problems can turn into major issues which could end up costing more in the end and possibly lower the value of your home.

 In most cases, you can make a reasonable pre-inspection yourself if you know what you're looking for.

 Things that fail a home condition inspection:

 Mildew stains and odors scare buyers, especially now that toxic black mold is such a hot topic.
 Chances are you won't even get an acceptable offer if mold and mildew are present.
 Even if the mold in your house is the normal variety and not stachybotrys chartarum, it is important that you take care of it immediately.
 Kill the mold and mildew and fix the source of the problem.
 This is main thing that fail a home condition inspection if is not done properly.

 Defective plumbing can manifest itself in two different ways: leaking and clogging.
 A visual inspection can detect leaking, and the inspector will check water pressure by turning on multiple faucets and flushing toilets at the same time.
 Appliances such as dishwashers and clothes washers may be tested, too.
 Leaks and clogs will be apparent during these checks.
 When checking the faucets if the water appears dirty when first turned on, this is a good indication that the pipes are rusting, which can result in severe water quality problems.